Integrate Egnyte with Zero Trust Network Access

 Important: Only Power User and Administrator accounts (including service accounts) have access to SSO, standard users do not.
 We recommend that you create at least one administrative user or service account with regular password login, in case of any problems with SSO sign-in.

-Result: You have configured Egnyte to be accessible using Portnox Conditional Access for Applications.
+Result: You have configured Egnyte to be accessible using Portnox Zero Trust Network Access.